praw-dev/praw/.github/CONTRIBUTING.md

 0. Feel free to check on the status of your pull request periodically by adding a comment.

-## Becoming a Maintainer
+## Becoming a Team Member

-PRAW's maintainers are always iterested in expanding PRAW's active maintainer base with proven contributors.
-If you are interested please let us know, In general, we would like to see you push forward a number of contributions before we add you on.
+The PRAW's team is always iterested in expanding PRAW's active team member base with proven contributors.
+If you are interested please let us know, In general, we would like to see you push a number of contributions before we add you on.